AincradOT/platform/docs/golden-path.md

 These repositories do not:

-* create or destroy GCP organisations or environment projects
+* create or destroy GCP organisations, folders, or environment projects
-* change the shared state bucket or KMS key
+* change the shared state bucket configuration
-* change GitHub organisation level settings or core teams
+* modify platform-level IAM or service accounts

 They consume the boundaries defined by the platform and work within them.